 Visit the new Silesian Museum, especially the part about the history of the region.
 You will learn about Silesia from Middle Ages until today.
 The exhibitions are modern and interesting.
 In the museum, you can also see an exhibition of Polish and sacral art, an exhibition of theatre costumes and many temporary exhibitions.

 Silesian Insurgents’ Monument

 Another symbol of Katowice – three eagle wings, symbols of three Silesian uprisings from 1919-1921.
 Silesia was a part of Germany back then and people fought for the region to become Polish again.
-Between the wings there is an eternal fire to commemorate the victims.
+Between the wings, there is an eternal fire to commemorate the victims.

-You will have a great view at Spodek from the monument.
+You will have a great view of Spodek from the monument.
 I spent a lot of time by the wings with my friends.
 There was no better place to talk about boys than there, looking at Spodek and busy traffic on the nearby roundabout 🙂

 When you are next to the monument pay attention to the long, grey building on the other side of the street.
 It’s called Superjednostka” (a super-unit) and it’s one of the biggest residential buildings in Poland.

 Things to do in Katowice: In the city center